FusionProfessionalsAU/LambdaMailer/README.md

 ## Configuration

-Change the field paramenter in the handler, if your csv's 2nd field is not the email.
+Change the field paramenter in the handler line 38, if your csv's 2nd field is not the email.